Knowledge management: the secret sauce of productivity

 How to establish a successful knowledge management system

-Information management can help improve productivity and collaboration in your organization.
+Knowledge management best practices can help improve business productivity and collaboration in your organization.
 But, it’s a good idea to have a strategy to maximize its effectiveness.
 Here are some ways to do that.

 A big roadblock to an effective knowledge management system is having a company culture of under-sharing.
 People are naturally resistant to change, and some may be unwilling to share their tacit knowledge with others.